belfast77/puppet-liagent/README.md

 ## VMware Turoial Videos

-Here are some great tutorials from [sysadmintutorials.com](https://www.sysadmintutorials.com) to setup all that you need to get started with this module.
+Here are some great tutorials from [sysadmintutorials.com](https://www.sysadmintutorials.com) to setup all that you need to get started with setting up a test lab for this module.

 [![vSphere 6.7 - How to install and configure VMware ESXi 6.7](http://img.youtube.com/vi/AQLFQW0GvV0/0.jpg)](https://www.youtube.com/watch?v=AQLFQW0GvV0)